 PhD English, University of Delawarejccasey@princeton.edu

 Jim Casey is postdoctoral research associate of the Center for Digital Humanities.
-At the University of Delaware, he co-founded and led the award-winning Colored Conventions Project.
-He is co-editor of the forthcoming edited collection Colored Conventions in the Nineteenth Century and the Digital Age.
-His research interests include print culture, nineteenth-century American literature, African American studies, and the history of editing.
-He serves as an instructor at HILT and on the advisory board of the Research Society for American Periodicals.
+At the University of Delaware, he co-founded the award-winning Colored Conventions Project.
+His current book project is The Invention of Editors, 1740-1872.
+With P. Gabrielle Foreman, he is co-editor of The Colored Convention Movement: Black Organizing in the Nineteenth Century (forthcoming from UNC Press).
+His research interests include nineteenth-century African American studies, periodicals, print culture, and editorship studies.
+In the public and digital humanities, his practice centers around critical approaches to data, print/digital archives, and crowdsourcing.
+He directs Douglass Day, an annual participatory history event for expanding participation in the work and memory of African American history.
+He serves as vice president of the Research Society for American Periodicals.
 For more, see jim-casey.com.

 Next, Jim Casey will be an Assistant Professor of African American Studies, History, and English at Pennsylvania State University.